VPNL/bbfloc_v2.0/README.md

-# bbfloc
+# bbfloc_v2.0

-This is an experiment tailored for infant and child subjects - that integrates dynamic and static stimuli of the following categories: faces, hands, cars, scenes, and food (static only).
+This is an experiment tailored for infant and child subjects - that integrates dynamic and static stimuli of the following categories: faces, hands, cars, scenes, and food.

 ## a rundown: